Building Distributable Binaries

 There you will find a binary to run a Headed build (a system with a monitor, keyboard, and mouse).
 On Windows it is named Companion.exe on linux it is named companion-launcher

-Windows builds also include an installer program named companion-win64.exe in electron-output/ (not electron-ouptut/win-unpacked!), which can be distributed independently of the "unpacked" contents.
+Windows builds also include an installer program named companion-win64.exe in electron-output/ (not electron-output/win-unpacked!), which can be distributed independently of the "unpacked" contents.

 Linux builds include a shell script to run headless named companion_headless.sh

-You can also start a "headless" run manually by running main.js from xxx-unpacked/resources, more specifically:
+You can also start a "headless" run manually by running main.js from xxx-unpacked/resources, i.e.:

 ./node-runtimes/main/bin/node main.js